alviansyahrazak/gradient-background/README.md

 # gradient-background
-from the exercises I made from ztm 2022
+from the exercises I made from zero to mastery web developer udemy in 2022, instructor andrei neagoie